crate/croud/docs/commands/cloud-configurations.rst

 ``cloud-configurations get``
 ============================

-Get a single configuration value of CrateDB Cloud.
-Optionally it returns the organization or user specific value.

 .. note::

    This command is only available for superusers.

+Get a single configuration value.
+Optionally it returns the organization or user specific value.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: cloud-configurations get
-   :nosubcommands:
+   :nodescription:

 Example
 -------